JGuzak/crovvverter/README.md

 This mod is a CV to Midi and Midi to CV converter for Crow.

-Route midi messages from external devices into your modular system via the 4 crow outputs.
+Route midi messages from external devices into your modular system via the 4 crow outputs and generate midi messages from the 2 crow inputs.
 There are various modes for processing different sets of midi messages.

 ## Installing